-If you plan on an overnight trip, you’ll want to invest in a larger backpack such as a 50 L pack.
+If you plan on an overnight trip, you’ll want to invest in a larger backpack, such as a 50 L pack.
 Osprey is my favorite brand because it comfortably fits my shoulders, back, and hips.
 However, the most important thing is to make sure whatever pack you buy is comfortable when you walk around.

 Make sure to buy a rain cover as well if your pack doesn’t come with one so you can protect your items in case of a storm.

 My emergency blanket is another new item I recently added to my winter hiking packing list, and I don’t know why I went so long without it.
-They deflect wind and water and traps your body heat to keep you warm.
-While you hopefully go on your hike with no issues, you never know when there might be a sudden blizzard, or you have to camp out overnight.
+They deflect wind and water and trap your body heat to keep you warm.
+While you hopefully go on your hike with no issues, you never know when there might be a sudden blizzard or you have to camp out overnight.

 These are worst-case scenarios, so I’m not saying this to scare you.
 However, when an emergency blanket rolls up smaller than a can and costs less than $20, there’s no reason not to add this to your cold weather hiking gear.

 If you want to be as prepared as possible, I suggest investing in a navigation device for life-saving winter hiking equipment.
 These are expensive, and to be honest, they’re not necessary for easier day hikes.
-I do recommend ones like the Garmin inReach Explorer+ for overnight trips or going into the backcountry.
+I do recommend ones like the Garmin inReach Explorer for overnight trips or going into the backcountry.

 Not only can you get GPS from satellite if you get lost, but you can also send pre-programmed messages to family and friends.
 These can include “I’m okay but running late” if the hike takes longer or “call for help” with a ping to your location.
 If you can afford it, I would add it to your winter hiking packing list.